Core And Extensions In Your Project

 sruja sync -r .

-Optional: if you want helper files for Cursor/Copilot prompts, generate them once and commit:
+Optional: generate prompt/helper files for Cursor/Copilot once and commit:

 sruja start -r . --prompt